My Unpopular Opinion About Loss

 What if, in the space where something once stood, something else is quietly emerging?

-Nature never mourns a leaf that falls.
+Nature doesn’t regret a leaf that falls.
 It trusts the compost.
 It delights in the transformation.
 It knows that decay is not the end—but a doorway.

 So if you are in a season of loss— a goodbye, a letting go, a shape-shift of what you thought was solid— what if you gave yourself permission to soften?